cdoublev/css/doc/serialize/README.md

   - the resolved value when queried from `getComputedStyle()` or the `Computed` tab of browser development tools
   - the actual value when queried from the `Style` tab of browser development tools

-Therefore this library is only concerned with the specified and resolved values.
+Therefore this library is only concerned with specified and resolved values.

 ## Model